stephen-fox/mkobsd/README.md

 ## Features

-- Easily automates the creation of unattended OpenBSD installer images (note: interactive installations are also supported)
+- Automates the creation of unattended OpenBSD installer images (note: interactive installations are also supported)
 - Automatic downloading and verification of original OpenBSD ISO images.
-  Original ISOs are stored in a dedicated, configurable directory
+  Original ISOs are stored in a configurable directory
-- Optionally specify an [autoinstall(7)][autoinstall] configuration file
+- Optionally specify an [autoinstall(8)][autoinstall] configuration file to be included in the new ISO
-- Optionally specify an [install.site(58)][install.site] script and a directory containing files that will be dropped in `/` at install-time.
-  (note: by default, the file ownership is not preserved and `root:wheel` is used)
+- Optionally specify an [install.site(5)][install.site] script and a directory containing files that will be dropped in `/` at install-time (note: by default, the file ownership is not preserved and `root:wheel` is used)